Emergency sites for migrant children raising safety concerns

 In a statement earlier this week, HHS said it was rushing to get children out of Border Patrol custody and that emergency sites “will provide a safer and less over-crowded environment where children are cared for and processed as quickly as possible.”

-The Red Cross says its volunteers in Midland and Dallas “have received intensive training in sheltering operations and COVID-19 safety,” and that they had all undergone background checks.
+The Red Cross says its volunteers in Midland and Dallas “have received intensive training in sheltering operations and COVID-19 safety” and that they had all undergone background checks.
 The agency declined to say how many hours of training each volunteer had received.

 U.S. Rep. August Pfluger, a Republican who represents Midland, was allowed to visit the site soon after it opened and saw the portable units that serve as rooms for each teenager.
-“It’s a professional facility that was intended for workers,” he said.

 But Pfluger and other Midland officials said the Biden administration wasn’t answering their questions or giving them assurance that officials would keep the surrounding community safe.
 HHS opened the Midland site without notifying some top local officials who say many of their questions aren’t being answered.

 The email HHS sent to local officials this week details the haste with which government officials opened the site.
-It says officials identified the man camp on Friday and signed a contract Saturday.
+It says officials identified the camp Friday and signed a contract Saturday.
 The first group of teenagers arrived Sunday night.

 “People don’t trust what they’re doing.
 They don’t feel secure,” Pfluger said.
 “The lack of transparency only serves to magnify that problem.”